wheelnext/wheelnext/docs/summits/2025_03/workshops/wheel_variants.md

 hardware-specific attributes using hash-based unique identifier.

 - **Provider Plugins:** Dynamically detect platform attributes and recommend suitable wheels.
-Plugins can interface with any Python installer so long as they implement the interface.
-They could be in any language so long the interface is respected.
+Plugins can interface with any Python installer as long as they implement the interface.
+They could be in any language as long the interface is respected.

 - **Backward Compatibility and Security:** Ensures compatibility with existing Python tooling by guaranteeing that Wheel